 Skagra’s sphere pursues the Doctor, who escapes on a bike.

-Sue: His wheels could do with some oil.
+Sue: Those wheels could do with some oil.

-The Doctor hurtles past some students who are singing Chattanooga Choo-Choo.
+The Doctor hurtles past some students singing The Chattanooga Choo-Choo.

-Sue: They are so into the song, they didn’t notice the silver ball flying past their faces, the posh twats.
+Sue: They are so into that song, they didn’t notice the silver ball flying past their faces, the posh twats.

 The Doctor leaves his bike behind.